What Should You Know About Prescription Deductibles?

 Prescription deductibles aren’t too complicated.
 In fact, deductibles can be one of the easiest parts of a plan to compare.
 They can be seen at a glance, and there aren’t many factors to consider.
 But you should know the differences between plans before you decide in order to avoid surprises at the pharmacy or in your bank account.

-A prescription deductible is a form of cost-sharing.
-If your plan has a deductible, you must first pay a predetermined amount out of pocket before your health insurance plan will begin to pay for covered services and products.
+Before going into detail about the different types of prescription deductibles, it’s important to exactly define what a deductible is.
+A deductible is a form of cost-sharing.
+Before your plan will begin to pay for covered services and products, if your plan has a deductible, you must first pay a predetermined amount out of pocket.
 The total amount of your deductible (and whether it is combined for medical and prescription) will vary by plan.

 If you have a combined prescription deductible, your medical and prescription costs will count toward one total deductible.
 Usually, once this single deductible is met, your prescriptions will be covered at your plan’s designated amount.
 This doesn’t mean your prescriptions will be free, though.
 You may still have to pay some form of cost-sharing, even after a deductible is met.